Work Health and Safety and Other Legislation Amendment Act 2024

 These matters include disputes about:

-The WHSOLA Act provides that the following matters will now be considered by the Queensland Industrial Relations Commission (QIRC):
+The WHSOLA Act provides that the following matters will now be considered by the QIRC:

-Costs awarded by the QIRC for external reviews under section 229 of the WHS Act will now be limited to costs of the hearing.
+Costs awarded by the QIRC for external reviews under section 229 of the WHS Act will now be limited to costs of the hearing and in accordance with the scale of costs in the Uniform Civil Procedure Rules 1999.

 The WHSOLA Act also clarifies who has standing to commence WHS civil penalty proceedings.
 The WHS Prosecutor and an authorised member of the WHS Prosecutor's staff have standing to bring an order for all civil penalty proceedings.
 In addition, a relevant union, a WHS entry permit holder and a person affected by a contravention have standing to bring an order in relation to exercising entry permit holder rights of entry under sections 126, 144(1), 145, 146 and 147(1) of the WHS Act.